 The Brian Bill Foundation was established to provide support to Special Operations Forces, active duty, veterans and their spouses who have been deployed since 911 and as a result have mild traumatic brain injuries, combat post traumatic stress and chronic pain.
 Our Warrior Healing Program includes the opportunity to learn about and try cutting edge therapeutic modalities such as Equine Assisted Learning, Accelerated Resolution Therapy, yoga, meditation, breathing techniques, iRest, nutrition and team building.
 Our Warrior Healing Program begins with four day retreats that are for eight warriors or six couples focused on a team-centric approach, made up of those who share common backgrounds and experiences.

 The therapeutic program employed by The Brian Bill Foundation is endorsed by the United States Special Operations Command “Care Coalition” based at SOCOM headquarters at MacDill AFB in Tampa, Florida.

-A key to the effectiveness of the 5-day program is that it is confidential.
+A key to the effectiveness of the four day program is that it is confidential.
 The program also takes a “special operations” approach.
 It is intensive, quick-hitting, highly effective, and is composed of small teams that work together…an approach that fits the mindset of special operators.
-Follow-on contacts for continuing support near the attendee’s home, are provided to all participants.
+Follow up, individual therapy is provided for all participants.

 The Brian Bill Foundation covers all expenses of the program for each participant, including airfare, food, lodging, and the costs of all the therapies employed.
 The foundation is a 501-c-3 non-profit.